-Prerequisites for practicum are CNS 523, 517, 620 and 622.
-Practicum should be a training experience that happens approximately mid-way through a student's degree program, and is a one semester, 100-hour field experience in a school or clinical setting.
+Prerequisites for practicum are CNS 517, 620 and 622.
+Practicum is a one semester, 100hour field experience in a school or clinical setting that precedes one's internship.
 Internship comprises an intensive, two semester learning experience of supervised counseling at a field setting for Clinical Mental Health Counseling and School Counselor candidates.
-Internship should occur at the conclusion of a student's program.
+Internship should occur in the final two semesters of one's program sequence.
 Prerequisites for both Practicum and Internship are listed in the Graduate Catalog and are strictly adhered to by the Counselor Education Faculty.

 Practicum is currently offered in Spring and Summer terms.
 The two-semester internship sequence is offered Fall/Spring only.
-Specific responsibilities for Practicum/Internship are listed in the Counseling Practicum or Learning Contract that are available on the department webpage.
+Specific responsibilities for Practicum/Internship are listed in the Learning Contract that is available on the department webpage.

 All students intending to complete their Practicum or Internship must first attend the Practicum and Internship Orientation meeting.
-The Practicum Orientation meetings are regularly scheduled in the Fall semester for the students intending to do their practicum the following semester.
-For example, students planning to complete their practicum in the Spring or Summer 2019 semester would attend the Practicum Orientation meeting in Fall of 2018.
-For Internship, the Orientation meeting is always held early in February/March prior to Spring Break, for those students beginning their internship the following Fall.
+The Practicum Orientation meetings are regularly scheduled in the Fall semester for the students intending to do their practicum the following spring or summer semester.
+The Internship Orientation meeting is always held early in February/March prior to Spring Break, for those students beginning their internship the following Fall.
 Please note that there will only be a guaranteed seat in a section of Practicum or Internship for those students who attended the orientation meeting.
 Additionally, all students are expected to either lead or co-lead a counseling or psychoeducational group during either practicum and/or internship.